A chocolatier's advice on how to make the perfect mocha

 FAQs

-Are mochas good for me?
+Are mochas healthy?

 That’s a broad question and the answer depends on your personal health.
 Generally, mochas have more sugar in them, so if you are watching your health, replacing your daily Americano with a mocha won’t do you much good.
-However, as a treat, or using low sugar alternatives, mochas can be a delicious variation on your caffeine kick
+However, as a treat, or using low-sugar alternatives, mochas can be a delicious variation on your caffeine kick

 What chocolate should I use in a mocha?

 The store or café mochas that you’re used to will contain milk chocolate.
 It’s sweeter and more palatable.
 You can combine it with almost any coffee type and it will balance out acidity levels.
 I would recommend dark chocolate with an Ethiopian bean.
-This will be really rich and slightly bitter, but it won’t mask the flavours of your coffee beyond recognition
+This will be really rich and slightly bitter, but it won’t mask the flavors of your coffee beyond recognition

 Can I use solid chocolate in my mocha?